bocoup/web-platform-contribution-guide/src/paths-for-growth.rst

 To be successful in this role, you'll need to be able to build and maintain good working relationships.
 You'll need to be able to help others work through disagreements and conflict, and you'll need a good understanding of the group's technical decision-making, historical contexts, and other dynamics that can influence the productivity of the group.
 It takes a lot of time to gather this knowledge and experience, so think carefully before stepping into this role.
-When you do, you'll find that it just as rewarding as it is challenging.
+When you do, you'll find that it equally rewarding as it is challenging.

 To prepare for such a responsibility, you can start out by volunteering for or chairing sub-committees or task groups within the working group.
 This will help you get a sense of what the experience will be like in a lower-stakes setting.